saadshams/puremvc-typescript-demo-reactnative-employeeadmin/README.md

 * Launch Android: `npx react-native run-android`
 * Launch iOS: `npx react-native run-ios` | `npx react-native run-ios --simulator="iPhone 14 Pro"`

+## XCode 16
+**ERROR**: Error installing cocoapods: The last version of drb (>= 0) to support your Ruby & RubyGems was 2.0.6.
+Try installing it with `gem install drb -v 2.0.6` and then running the current command again drb requires Ruby version >= 2.7.0.
+The current ruby version is 2.6.10.210.

+* It looks like the issue is due to your current Ruby version being too old for the required drb gem.
+* Update rbenv to 2.7.6

 ## XCode 14.2 - MacPro Late 2013 - React Native v0.71
 ### Ruby 2.7.6:
 * Cocoapods with **react-native v0.71** toolset expects **Ruby version 2.7.6**